-Here are the Most Classic Things to Do in Dubrovnik, Croatia!
+Here Some Of The Classic Things to Do in Dubrovnik, Croatia!

 Ready to explore Dubrovnik?
 Let’s get going – there are lots of things to see, eat, and do!